Genevieve Beacom: Personal life

 Beacom's brother Sam played college baseball for Lower Columbia College in Longview, Washington.
 In an interview with MLB Network in January 2022, she stated her favourite baseball team is the Atlanta Braves, and her favourite player is Gerrit Cole.
+She graduated from Flinders Christian community college in Tyabb, Victoria in 2022.
+She stated she would like to study psychology at a university in the United States.